 Joel Coulter, President of Mobile Sciences Consortium, LLC.
 Joel is a Business Development Executive that has worked with startup Executive-Technical Leaders to launch mobile, collaborative, and cyber Robotics/IoT situational awareness innovations.
 Work with organizations to advance their “Edge Computing” cyber security data service strategies leveraging data pods to achieve their Cyber OT-IT critical infrastructure protection with perimeter early warning IoT remote sensing and robotics investments.
 Engaged by Honeycomb to advance their scalable collaborative crisis Information Sharing and Group Decision Support enterprise in accordance with the new Cyber Supply Chain Security Legislation

-Bart Massey, Executive Director of the USA Drone Port is a Licensed Remote Pilot with the FAA and is the Executive Director of the USA Drone Port.
+Bart Massey, Executive Director of the USA Drone Port is a Licensed Remote Pilot with the FAA.
 The nation’s first non-profit drone facility used to train, invent, innovate, develop and manufacture unmanned robotics.
-The USA Drone Port is the catalyst for entrepreneurs, educators, students and innovators grow.
+The USA Drone Port is the catalyst for entrepreneurs, educators, students and innovators growth.
 In the fall of 2017, he led the first team to have a live UAS integration into Search and Rescue in the state of Kentucky.
 This event included three helicopters, seven UAS Pilots, five fire and rescue departments, land-based rescue vehicles and many spectators and facilitators.
 The USA Drone Port has collaborated with the State of Kentucky in a proposal of partnership for the Integrated Pilot Airspace issued by President Trump.
 Bart is excited about the future of southeastern Kentucky.

 Matt Sweeney is the CEO of Flirtey, the world’s leading drone delivery service, with a mission to save lives and improve lifestyles by making delivery instant for everyone.
 Matt, originally from Australia, began building drones while in college in his dorm room, in 2013 founded Flirtey and was known as the first drone delivery service in the world.
 In 2015 he completed the first FAA approved drone delivery on U.S. soil in collaboration with NASA Langley Research Center, 2016 conducted the first fully autonomous drone delivery in the U.S. and his drone was accepted into the Smithsonian’s National Air and Space Museum, alongside the Space Shuttle Discovery and the Wright Flyer.
 Matt has worked with 7-Eleven and Domino’s to begin pizza delivery to home and announced a partnership to launch the first automated external defibrillator (AED) drone delivery in the U.S. Currently, Flirtey is working in four of the ten FAA Drone Integration